Now packaged in a reusable natural cotton bag.

-As if it hasn't worked hard enough, crushed bamboo charcoal will help aerate soil and increase water retention, absorb excess moisture when it's wet and release it when dry.
+As if it hasn't worked hard enough, crushed bamboo charcoal will help aerate the soil and increase water retention, absorb excess moisture when it's wet and release it when dry.
 Not bad after many months of multi-tasking for you!

 What else does bamboo charcoal reduce other than chlorine?

-Charcoal, particularly bamboo charcoal, has been the subject of university level research in Japan in recent years.
+Charcoal, particularly bamboo charcoal, has been the subject of university-level research in Japan in recent years.
 Although people have known about charcoal's special properties by experience, this has gradually been backed up by science.
 Bamboo charcoal is considered effective at adsorbing a variety of substances such as heavy metals, pesticides, surfactants and hormone-disruptors.

 Instructions For Use

 Use approx: 1 litre jug = 3 - 4 pieces; 2 litre jug = 6 - 8 pieces

 1. Wash in running water to remove powder (do not use detergent).